GoogleCloudPlatform/database-assessment/scripts/collector/sqlserver/README.txt

             \SQLServer:Memory Manager\Total Server Memory (KB)
             \SQLServer:SQL Statistics\Batch Requests/sec

-    a) From a powershell session on the server you would like to collect data on, execute the following command:
+    a) From a command prompt session in "Administrator Mode" on the server you would like to collect data on, execute the following command:

         For a default instance:
             .\ManageSqlServerPerfmonDatset.bat -operation create